 Here's an example:

 The reason that we suffered data loss (about 2.5 days) is because the data transfer issues with the SAN switch caused data corruption in both the Oracle data files and the archive log files.
 We had tape backups of the data files and archive log files, but they were also corrupt.
 Unfortunately, we could only recover the database to the last point that we had clean archive log files.A SAN fabric scrambled a few bits.
 Data files and archive logs got toasted.
-Redundancy didn't help (the redundancy build into the SAN stored the scrambled bits - redundantly).
+Redundancy didn't help (the redundancy built into the SAN stored the scrambled bits - redundantly).
 The backup system either backed up the corrupt data, or failed because the data was corrupt.
 In either case the data is not recoverable.
-That scenario happens more often that anyone will admit.
+That scenario happens more often than anyone will admit.

 Imagine a network where a few missing bits on Tuesday causes a loss of all data transferred across the network any time from Tuesday through Thursday.

 So far, my efforts to recover Ma.gnolia's data store have been unsuccessful.
 While I'm continuing to work at it, both from the data store and other sources on the web, I don't want to raise expectations about our prospects.
 While certainly unanticipated, I do take responsibility and apologize for this widespread loss of data.As of this writing, the recovery method appears to involve searching Google for cached copies of your missing data.
 That's a good trick to remember.
 Someday I might lose my SSN or banking credentials and need to recover them.